marcohern/car-dealer/README.md

 Well you may not be an expert in cars, or the internet, and you may not even be a salesman, but just by reading the web address, you can probably tell that navigating to that url will take to the a details page for a **car**, probably for sale.
 The car is likely a **2014** model, and you may guess that the name of that model is **model-b** and that the brand may well be **maserati**.
 Or maybe the brand is **model-b** and the model is called **maserati**?
 That is debatable, but either way, you are in the right direction, and you have not even navigated to that address.

-In summary, my slugs do not have enough context to work by themselves, but you can add as much context as you want, if you have the means to.
+In summary, my slugs may not have enough context to work by themselves, but you can add as much context as you want, if you have the means to.
 So, like I said, it is up to you.

 ## Compare Settings